-From locusts to cyclones: the human cost of interlinked disasters | Science-Environment
+From locusts to cyclones: The human cost of interlinked disasters | Science-Environment

 When the cyclone passed, I stepped out of my house and all I could see was water: most of the houses were underwater, and the mud-built homes had disintegrated.

 Ponds are the most reliable source of water in village areas, we farm fish in these ponds, which is good enough for our yearly consumption.
-Because of the floods, the ponds were filled with salt water, and all of the fish died.
+Because of the floods, the ponds were filled by saltwater, and all of the fish died.

 Right after the cyclone, the first thing I could think of was the food and the drinking water.
 And how we are going to live our life?
 All our ponds and lands were destroyed.
 No vegetables and groceries, no connectivity, no electricity, all the roads were blocked and there was no access to the nearest health care centres.
 With the shortage of drinking water, we had to stand in a long queue to get the well water: there is one well for about 50-60 families.